hanzoai/ROCm/docs/benchmark-docker/training-maxtext-llama-3.rst

 Known issue
 ===========

-Select models and configurations result in a "Memory Access Fault" error.
+Some models and configurations may trigger a "Memory Access Fault" message.
-This issue will be fixed in an upcoming release.
+Updates to improve stability are planned for upcoming releases.